 - Getting Ready for Intermodal Shipping and Working With Intermodal Providers

 A Quick Definition: What is Intermodal Transportation?

-In logistics, what we’re talking about when we say intermodal transportation is the action of moving freight by more than one mode of transport for a single journey.
+In logistics, intermodal transportation moves freight by more than one mode of transport for a single journey.

 How Does Intermodal Shipping Work?

-An intermodal load, unlike a truckload shipment, can use different intermodal providers to transport cargo loads from their points of origin to their final destinations.
+Unlike a truckload shipment, an intermodal load can use different intermodal providers to transport cargo from their points of origin to their final destinations.

 This could mean moving freight by railroad, container ships, cargo aircraft, and trucks.